 When plate move together we say that are converging, and so these are Convergent Plate Boundaries.
 How the plates interact very much depends on the type of crust at the boundary.

-Oceanic crust to continental crust
+Oceanic plate to continental plate

 Oceanic crust is more dense than continental crust.
 So when they converge, the oceanic crust tends to be pushed under the continental crust.
 We say that it is being subducted under the continental crust, and so these are Subduction Plate Boundaries.
-As the oceanic crust has to bend to go under the other plate, it forms a deep valley or trench, and these are the famous deep ocean trenches around the globe.
+As the oceanic plate has to bend to go under the other plate, it forms a deep valley or trench, and these are the famous deep ocean trenches around the globe.
 As the plate is subducted it scrapes along the overlying continental crust causing earthquakes that start shallow right at the boundary, then get deeper and deeper as you move under the plate.
-Some of this 'rubbing' causes melting in the overlying continental crust (the process is a little more complex, but its a good way of thinking about it) which can rise to the surface and form a chain of stratiform volcanoes.
+Some of this ‘rubbing’ causes melting in the overlying continental crust (the process is a little more complex, but its a good way of thinking about it) which can rise to the surface and form a chain of stratiform volcanoes.

 The Aleutian Trench is a subduction plate boundary where the Pacific Plate if being forced under the North American Plate.
 (Black dots and circles are earthquakes, red triangles are volcanoes)

-Continental crust to continental crust
+Continental plate to continental plate

-When a boundary between two pieces of continental crust collide neither of the plates wants to be pushed under the other.
+When a boundary between two pieces of continental plate collide neither of the plates wants to be pushed under the other.
 The result is that the colliding plates form huge mountain ranges as the continental crust is forced into each other.
 These are known as Collision Plate Boundaries.
 Earthquakes at these plate boundaries are not zoned and can be shallow to deep.
 Volcanoes do not normally occur.